Regional Science High School Union: Stipend

 Students of RSHS receive a monthly stipend from the local government of its respective region.
 This monthly stipend is intended to support the academic expenses of the students such as research projects.

-Stipend of students vary per campus, although Regional Science High Schools 3, 10, and the NCR RSHS do not give stipend to their students.
+Stipend of students vary per campus, although Regional Science High Schools 3, 4-A 6, 10, and the NCR RSHS do not give stipend to their students.

 RSHS Achievement Test

 Pursuant to DepEd memorandum 23 series 2007, the RSHS Achievement Test is administered by the Curriculum Development Division of Bureau of Secondary Education and Department of Education.
 The test administered consists of Calculus, Chemistry, Research, and Analytic Geometry.
 Being the youngest RSHS and only on its second year of operation, Bansud NHS-RSHS annex MIMAROPA administered the achievement test to its second year students.
 The test subjects administered in BNHS-RSHS annex MIMAROPA were, Geometry, Technical Writing, Botany and Business Mathematics.

 RSHS Congress

 RSHS Congress is an annual meeting of RSHSs which started in 2004.

 On January 23–28, 2004 the 16 RSHSs conducted the first RSHS Congress at RSHS for NCR (Quezon City Science High School), with the theme: " RSHS: The Epitome of Excellence".

 The Congress aimed to provide effective medium for the promotion of science culture among RSHS students, formulate strategies to sustain quality delivery of science and mathematics education, encourage research and development and create pockets of excellence among RSHSs.

 The 2006 second RSHS Congress was hosted and held at CARAGA Regional Science High School.
 The Congress theme was "Making Giant Strides in the Delivery of Science Education".

 The 2007 third RSHS Congress was held at RELC, Catabangan, Zamboanga City and hosted by RSHS Zamboanga Peninsula.
 The theme of the congress was "Promotion of Strong Science Culture".

 The 2008 fourth RSHS Congress was held at the Regional Science High School for Region III at SBMA, Olongapo, Zambales.